 If accepted you will be required to provide us with a digital copy of the film within 20 days.

-Even if originally accepted, we have the right to remove a film from our program should it show in the city of Toronto within 60 days of Videodrunk.
+Even if originally accepted, we have the right to remove a film from our program should it show in the GTA within 60 days of Videodrunk.

 A maximum of two submissions per filmmaker.